 Reason: The documentation states that the programme will 'normally' follow the 'University Academic Regulations'.
 However, no further information was provided as to the education provider's regulations and their implications for progression of students throughout the programme.
 There are details as to protocols specific to pre-registration social work programmes in the programme specification and course guide.
 These specify that students will have one attempt at retrieval if they fail the 'Readiness for Practice' module, and will not be permitted to progress to the practice learning if they have not passed.
 They also specify that any failed practice elements will need to be reassessed, and that students have a maximum of three placements for the whole programme.
 However, there is no information as to when academic or practical reassessments will take place, whether this will continue outside the academic year, and how this will fit in with examination boards at the education provider.
 There is also limited information as to the details of reassessment for students failing placements, such as whether this will be in the same placement setting.
 As such the visitors could not determine, from the documentation, the requirements for progression and achievement, in practice or academic elements within the programme.
-They were also not clear about how and when reassessments would be undertaken, and how this will fit in with the education provider's assessment boards.
+They were also not clear about how and when reassessment boards.
 The visitors therefore require further evidence that requirements for student progression and achievement within the programme are clearly specified to students.